 The global symposium is typically held in coordination with a number of partner organizations, including UNESCO-Bangkok and Intel.
 The symposium theme changes each year; while the size and scope of each event differs, typically 60-80 policymakers from 20-25 countries participate each year, joined by a number of Korean education officials and academics, as well as staff from international donor agencies and expert practitioners from around the world.

-The global symposium will celebrate its tenth anniversary in November, 2016.
+The global symposium celebrated its tenth anniversary in November, 2016.

 List of events: